makrai/notes/lourie2103-unicorn-rainbow-universal-multitask.md

     hyper-parameter tuning for new models, and
   * provide an estimator for expected validation performance as a function of hyperparameter evaluations.
 In an older work
-* Clark and Matwin (1993) evaluated the use of qualitative knowledge in terms of saved training examples, similarly to our cost equivalent curves.
-In
+* Clark and Matwin (1993) evaluated the use of qualitative knowledge in terms of saved training examples, similarly to our cost equivalent curves
   * a linear trend to the learning curve and counted examples saved rather than